kristijonas-ber/snake-in-the-box/README.md

 mpirun --oversubscribe -n 5 dfs_search/dfs_search
 ```

-> **Always `make clean` when changing `DEFS`.** The build does not track them, so a
-> new `-DN=` otherwise reuses objects from the old dimension. `run_exhaustive.sh`
-> does this for you.
+> **Always `make clean` when changing `DEFS`.** The build does not track them, so a new `-DN=` otherwise reuses objects from the old dimension. `run_exhaustive.sh` does this for you.

 ---

 ## Heuristic — `heuristic/pruned_bfs_search/`

+The foundations of heuristic pruned breadth-first search are given can be found in Thomas E. Ace's *New Lower Bounds for Snake-in-the-Box in 11-, 12-, and 13-dimensional Hypercubes* and the core algorithm is a direct C translation of the Python `snake_in_box` package by Daniel Ari Friedman ([docxology/snake](https://github.com/docxology/snake)).
 The track contains five algorithms: two that search a dimension directly, and three that extend an existing snake into a higher one.

 | Algorithm | Function |
 |---|---|